chkla/NLP2CSS-Tutorial/README.md

 which was presented by [Christopher Klamm](https://linktr.ee/chkla), [Moritz Laurer](https://www.ceps.eu/ceps-staff/moritz-laurer/) and [Elliott Ash](https://elliottash.com) on the [7th International Conference on Computational Social Science](https://ic2s2-2021.ethz.ch)._

 ## Overview
-'Transformers' have revolutionised Natural Language Processing (NLP) since 2018.
+Transformers have revolutionised Natural Language Processing (NLP) since 2018.
 From text classification, to text summarization, to translation – the state of the art for most NLP tasks today is dominated by this type of new deep learning model architecture.
-This tutorial will introduce the participants to this new type of model; will demonstrate how thousands of pre-trained models can easily be used with only five (!) lines of code; outline how they can be used as powerful measurement tools in social science using concrete examples and dive deeper into the technical ingredients of transformers.
+This tutorial will introduce the participants to this new type of model; will demonstrate how thousands of pre-trained models can easily be used with a few lines of code; outline how they can be used as powerful measurement tools in social science using concrete examples and dive deeper into the technical ingredients of transformers.
-A key part of the tutorial will be the HuggingFace Transformers library and its open-source community.
+A key part of the tutorial will be the [HuggingFace](huggingface.com) Transformers library and its open-source community.
 We hope to light the passion of the text-as-data community to contribute to and benefit from open source transformers and create closer ties with the NLP community.